Skip to main content

 • monetization

 The monetization strategy of the game has drawn criticism for its inclusion of microtransactions, charging $1 for cosmetic skins in addition to the initial $10 purchase price.
-Players express frustration over the presence of in-app purchases, even in a simple freecell game, questioning the necessity of such monetization practices.
+Players express frustration over the presence of in-app purchases, even in a simple card game, highlighting a perceived decline in gaming standards.

-• “On top of that, there are microtransactions hidden inside, where they expect you to pay $1 per skin to change what the cards you're playing with look like, on top of the $10 for the game.”
+• “On top of that, there are microtransactions hidden inside, where they expect you to pay $1 per skin to change the appearance of the cards you're playing with, on top of the $10 for the game.”

 • “And when I saw in-app purchases, that was the last straw, even though they are rather cosmetic.”